That's Gooney on the right, posing for his legion of fans at his disastrous wedding reception at the VFW

 Next year it was off to the brutal grey corridors of the dreaded Olney High for our young hero.
 Little afraid of the striding African American teen gangs the Clang Gang and the Moroccans, Gooney blithely befriended the black kids, even affecting their mannerisms, dialect and mode of dress.
 He soon became the Clang Gang’s liaison-drugrunner to the school’s white kids.
 The Clang Gang had apparently not heard of Gooney’s treachery a few years before with the white Harrowgate Mob.
 But they soon experienced a similar treachery, and one day Gooney was sent sailing, flailing his arms and screaming bloody murder, out of a third floor window of Olney High.

-Eight months in the hospital and young Gooney was back on the street, or at least back in his parents’ house, where he spent several months watching TV and getting his strength back.
+Eight months in the hospital and young Gooney was back on the street, or at least back in his parents’ house, where he spent several months watching TV (Sally Starr's Popeye Theater was his favorite) and getting his strength back.

 The year was 1968, and every young man in his right mind was doing everything he possibly could to avoid the draft and Vietnam.
 Gooney of course on his 18th birthday took the subway downtown and volunteered for the marines at their recruiting office at Broad and Cherry.
 His services were refused by the USMC, on grounds both physical, educational, and most of all, psychological.
 Gooney marched right over to the army office and was soon frog-marched right out again and ordered never to darken their doors again.
 The army was desperate for manpower in that awful year but not quite that desperate.
 The distraught Gooney went wandering down to the low bars by the docks.
 In one of these reeking hellholes he met some off-duty sailors from the naval base; words were exchanged, he was taken outside and soundly thrashed, then tossed down into a forty-foot deep urban renewal excavation.
 So it was off to the hospital again for the patriotic young Gooney, who only wanted to serve, or at any rate who only wanted to, as he put it, “kick ass for my country”, but who instead got his own ass kicked by his country’s servicemen.